wangkuiyi/delay-srt/README.md

 You can also decrease the delay by substituting the parameter -i (or --increase-delay) to -d (or --decrease-delay).

-I practices the unit test framework of Racket in this project.
+I practiced using the unit test framework of Racket in this project.
 To run the unit test:

 ```bash
 racket delay-srt-test.rkt